 Victims of any of these defects may have the option of filing a defective product lawsuit.
-Contact a product liability lawyer in Albany for a free, no obligation legal consultation.
+Contact a product liability lawyer for a free, no obligation legal consultation.

 Building a Defective Product Case

-There are three main legal theories your product liability attorney in Albany can use to prove a manufacturer or designer is liable for your injuries.
+There are three main legal theories your product liability attorney can use to prove a manufacturer or designer is liable for your injuries.
 This includes:

-In this type of case, your product liability attorney in Albany must prove the four elements of negligence:
+In this type of case, your product liability attorney must prove the four elements of negligence: